Jason Aldean: Early life

-Musical career
+Career

 1998–2004: Career beginnings

 After high school, with his father's help, Aldean and his band performed at clubs and festivals around the Southeast.
 With Justin Weaver (one of the band's members), Aldean began writing and recording original songs.
 In 1998, he performed songs from his first album at a showcase staged by Atlanta nightclub The Buckboard.
 He was approached by Michael Knox, then of the Warner-Chappell song-publishing company.
 After signing with Warner-Chappell, Aldean moved to Nashville on November 1, 1998, at the age of 21.

 Aldean was offered a recording contract but was subsequently dropped.
 He signed with another label but again was dropped in 2000 after his label postponed his recording sessions repeatedly.
 Various showcases failed to bring him a contract.
-The last straw was an attempt at the Wildhorse Saloon where the promised label talent scouts never even showed up.
-Still frustrated and discouraged with his struggling career, Aldean gave himself six months before planning to leave Nashville and return home to Georgia.
+The last straw was an attempt at the Wildhorse Saloon where the promised label talent scouts never showed up.
+Frustrated and discouraged with his struggling career, Aldean gave himself six months before planning to leave Nashville and return home to Georgia.
 Then five weeks later, he was offered a deal from Broken Bow Records in Nashville.
 Shortly after the release of his self-titled debut album, Aldean picked up his new (and current) agent Kevin Neal.
-Furthermore, while recording Relentless, Aldean moved to Clarence Spalding and Spalding Entertainment for management.
+While recording Relentless, Aldean moved to Clarence Spalding and Spalding Entertainment for management.

 2005–2008: Jason Aldean and Relentless

 Aldean's debut single, "Hicktown", was released in early 2005.
 It served as the lead-off to his self-titled debut album and reached number 10 on the US Billboard Hot Country Songs chart.
-The album also produced his first number one hit with "Why".
-This album finally released the number 4 hit "Amarillo Sky", which had previously been a non-charting single in 2002 for McBride & the Ride.
-This song earned a 2006 ACM nomination for Song of the Year and Video of the Year.
+The album contained his first number one hit with "Why".
+This album contained the number 4 hit "Amarillo Sky", which had previously been a non-charting single in 2002 for McBride & the Ride.
+The song earned a 2006 ACM nomination for Song of the Year and Video of the Year.
 Aldean earned the title "Top New Male Vocalist" at the 2006 ACM Awards.
-The album has sold over 1,000,000 copies in the United States and was certified platinum by the RIAA in 2007.
+Over 1,000,000 copies of the album were sold in the United States and it was certified platinum by the RIAA in 2007.

 Aldean spent most of January 2007, in the studio with producer Michael Knox to finish his second album, Relentless.
-This album was released on May 29, 2007, and at Wal-Mart locations, it was released with a Limited Edition CMT Pick DVD that included Aldean's performances.
+The album was released on May 29, 2007, and at Wal-Mart locations was sold with a Limited Edition CMT Pick DVD that included Aldean's performances.
 The album's lead-off single, "Johnny Cash", was originally recorded by Tracy Byrd, but Aldean's version of it peaked at No. 6.
 Its followup "Laughed Until We Cried" became his 5th consecutive Top 10 hit.
-Relentless has also been certified platinum by the RIAA, and its title track was released as its 3rd single.
-The song has also been Aldean's lowest-charting single both in the U.S. and Canada, failing to reach the Top 10 on the country charts.
+Relentless was also certified platinum by the RIAA, and its title track was released as its 3rd single.
+The song was Aldean's lowest-charting single both in the U.S. and Canada, failing to reach the Top 10 on the country charts.